data1010/data1010.github.io/setup.md

 5. Run `vi startup.jl` to create a `startup.jl` file and open an editor to put content into it.
 6. Type `i` to insert text, and then type `using Statistics, LinearAlgebra`.
 7. Save the file by pressing escape, then `:wq`, and then enter.

-## Instructions for enrolled students

-Several other steps are necessary for those who are enrolled in the course.
-Please visit the [internal site](https://sites.google.com/view/data1010) for that information.